julianschumann/aego/README.md

   - Keras: 2.7.0
   - Mpi4py: 3.1.3

-The hybrida module used to run the Fracture anisotropy maximization can be found here
+The hybrida module used to run the Fracture anisotropy maximization can be found [here]().